 True Buddha Dharma-character Treasury - Vajrakilaya

-On Sunday, Oct.
-22, 2017, 3:00 pm, at True Buddha Rainbow Temple, True Buddha School Dharma King Living Buddha Lian-shengSheng-yen Lu will preside over a Vajrakilaya Homa Ceremony followed by the empowerment of Vajrakilaya Uncommon Practice and the teaching of the Lamdre.
-(Live Webcast Link: https://www.youtube.com/channel/UCLl20r-KQlapX_5fT-N3cOw/live)
+On Sunday, Jun.
+9, 2019, 3:00pm, at Rainbow Temple, True Buddha School Dharma King Living Buddha Lian-shengSheng-yen Lu will preside over a Vajrakilaya Homa Ceremony, discourse Lamdre, and bestow the empowerment for Vajrakilaya Uncommon Practice.
+(Live Webcast Link: https://www.youtube.com/channel/UCLl20r-KQlapX_5fT-N3cOw)

 【Vajrakilaya Mudra :】

 Interlace the fingers inward (or outward).
 Straighten the middle fingers while keeping the fingertips touching.

 Long Mantra:「Om。bie-zha。ji-li-ji-la-ya。 sha-er-wa。 bi-ga-nian。 bang。hum-pei。」